1.3 Aspects of radical creativity

 • Transformational creativity involves altering or expanding the existing conceptual space.
 By changing the rules, assumptions or fundamental structures of a domain, entirely new types of ideas and innovations become possible.
 Transformational creativity allows for a re-imagining of what is conceivable, enabling thoughts and creations that could not have existed within the original parameters.

-This third type of creativity is the most radical (Gaut 2010).
+This third type of creativity is the most radical (Gaut, 2010).

 It’s possible to learn to be better at all of the three forms of creativity, though we can never totally control creativity.
 What we can do is create the mental and physical space for creativity to happen.
 We can tend the fertile soil in which we plant the seeds for radical creativity to grow.